eddyatnyte/psoc5-rte-clock/README.md

 ## Educational Context

-This project was created for a Master's-level embedded systems course.
-Its purpose was to demonstrate:
+This project was developed as part of a Master's-level embedded systems course.
+It was designed to demonstrate key concepts such as:

-- Practical application of **active object patterns**
-- Use of **state machine composition** for embedded control
-- Modular separation between input, logic, and display layers
-- Real-time interaction on a resource-constrained platform
+- The use of an **AUTOSAR RTE-inspired architecture** to structure signal and event communication between software components
+- The design and implementation of a **complex state machine** using hierarchical states for both container and widget logic
+- The application of the **look-up table pattern for state machines** to create scalable and maintainable control flow
+- The practical use of **active objects** to encapsulate behavior, manage internal state, and process events autonomously
+- The integration of a **TFT display** for visualizing real-time clock output and user interactions

 ---